ShreyashSomvanshi/Python-SnakeGame-Using-Turtle/README.md

 # Python-SnakeGame-Using-Turtle

-:globe_with_meredians:Learned from Udemy course- 100 Days of Code: The Complete Python Pro Bootcamp for 2023 -Dr. Angela Yu
+:globe_with_meredian: Learned from Udemy course- 100 Days of Code: The Complete Python Pro Bootcamp for 2023 -Dr. Angela Yu

 Requirements:
 1. Turtle module